simonw/datasette/docs/writing_plugins.rst

     Back to the <a href="{{ urls.instance() }}">Homepage</a>

-see :ref:`internals_datasette_urls` for full details on this object.
+See :ref:`internals_datasette_urls` for full details on this object.